Aethese/Switchence/README.md

 Report it!
 You can do so by creating an [issue](https://github.com/Aethese/Switchence/issues/) so I can figure out how to help you and/or fix the problem for the next release!

 # Inspiration
 Most inspiration from this project came from myself, but also [this](https://github.com/Da532/NS-RPC) repo.
-I recommend you check that it out :) *it has more games and looks better lol*
+I recommend you check that it out :) *it looks better lol*